siderolabs/omni-docs/content/docs/how-to-guides/how-to-patch-a-machine/index.md

 ---
-title: "How to Create a Patch For Cluster Machines"
+title: "Create a Patch For Cluster Machines"
 description: "A guide on how to create a config patch for a machine in a cluster."
 draft: false
 weight: 60